optozorax/unasanu/content/en/index.md

 In some sense, this is similar to the anthropic principle, but it's more fundamental and happens at every moment, not just at the start of time during the creation of the universe.
 I suggest introducing a term for this.

-{{ admonition_start(color="blue", title="📝 Proposed Definition") }}
+{{ admonition_start(color="blue", title="📝 Introduced definition") }}
-**Anthropic Filtering** — a principle according to which an observer is able to filter out universes where computations are either not occurring, or occurring incorrectly, as well as being capable of filtering out universes where their emergence or existence is impossible.
+**Anthropic filtration** — a principle according to which an observer is able to filter out universes where computations are either not occurring, or occurring incorrectly, as well as being capable of filtering out universes where their emergence or existence is impossible.
 {{ admonition_end() }}

-As we go on, we'll see that some of these arguments can be applied to anthropic filtering, and some cannot.
+As we go on, we'll see that some of these arguments can be applied to anthropic filtration, and some cannot.

-### False Vacuum
+### False vacuum

 In physics, there's this state of matter called "false vacuum."
 Its occurrence is probable.
 If it ever materializes at any spot in the universe, it spreads out in all directions at light speed, devouring anything that crosses its path.
 A human being is incapable of observing the existence of a false vacuum because our brains simply operate too slowly.
 We would likely perish before becoming aware of it, and information about a false vacuum cannot surpass the speed of light.